Four Views on Divine ProvidenceNot Available Request an Exam Copy

-But this book does not merely answer readers’ questions.
-Four Views on Divine Providence helps readers think theologically about all the issues involved in exploring this doctrine.
-The point-counterpoint format reveals the assumptions and considerations that drive equally learned and sincere theologians to sharp disagreement.
-It unearths the genuinely decisive issues beneath an often superficial debate.
+Four Views on Divine Providence helps readers think theologically and biblically about all the issues involved in exploring this doctrine.
+The point-counterpoint format reveals the assumptions and considerations that drive equally learned and sincere theologians to disagreement with each other.
+It unearths the genuinely decisive issues beneath a philosophically dense debate.

 The Counterpoints series presents a comparison and critique of scholarly views on topics important to Christians that are both fair-minded and respectful of the biblical text.
 Each volume is a one-stop reference that allows readers to evaluate the different positions on a specific issue and form their own, educated opinion.

 About the AuthorsWilliam Lane Craig (PhD, University of Birmingham, England) is research professor of philosophy at Talbot School of Theology, Biola University and lives in Marietta, GA.
 Ron Highfield (B.A., M.Th., Harding University; M.A., Ph.D., Rice University), Professor of Religion at Pepperdine University, is the author of Great is the Lord: Theology for the Praise of God (Eerdmans, 2008).and articles in Theological Studies, the Christian Scholars’ Review, the Journal of the Evangelical Theological Society, Faculty Dialogue, the Stone-Campbell Journal, and Restoration Quarterly.